Things to Do in Sabah

 The Heritage Village features traditional tribal dwellings of the different indigenous groups of Sabah set on a lake, including Kadazan bamboo houses and a Chinese farmhouse, all set on a lake.
 The Science and Education Center next door has an interesting exhibition on the petroleum industry, while the the Sabah Art Gallery features exhibitions by local artists.

 A visit to nearby Kampung Lok Urai, a Filipino colony the state government refuses to recognize, offers travelers a different look at this storied island’s darker side.
-Located on the eastern shore of Pulau Gaya, Kampung Lok Urai is filled with stilt houses and walkways made of well-weathered planks.
+Located on the eastern shore of Gaya Island, Kampung Lok Urai is filled with stilt houses and walkways made of well-weathered planks.
 While it’s considered a high-risk travel area by police, it’s also home to a unique way of life found only on this popular island.

 - Things to do in Kota Kinabalu

 - Things to do in Sandakan

 - Things to do in Visayas